-ENGL 300 • Literary Perspectives (3 units)
+ENGL 230 • Literary Perspectives (3 units)

-Introduces the student to a variety of literary genres as well as diverse authors, cultures and experiences.
-Course will concentrate on different themes drawn from human experience from divergent perspectives, exploring the distinctive features of different genre along with the concepts and terminology necessary to understand Literature accurately and communicate about it effectively, thereby connecting Literature to life.
-Students engage in classroom discussion, written essay and assignments, and take a variety of quizzes and exams. (meets Humanities/Fine Arts requirement)
+Introduces the student to a variety of literary genres as well as diverse authors, cultures, and experiences.
+This course also covers the tools and concepts necessary to the understanding and interpretation of literature.
+Students engage in classroom discussion, write papers, and take a variety of quizzes and exams. (meets Humanities/Literature/Fine Arts requirement)